arangodb/arangodb/Documentation/Books/Manual/SmartJoins.md

 In case the join on the second collection must be performed on a non-shard key attribute, there is the option to specify a *smartJoinAttribute* for the collection.
-Note that setting *distributeShardsLike* is still required here, and that the single *shardKeys* attribute must be set to `_key:`.
+Note that for this case, setting *distributeShardsLike* is still required here, and that that only a single *shardKeys* attribute can be used.
+The single attribute name specified in the *shardKeys* attribute for the collection must end with a colon character then.

 This *smartJoinAttribute* must be populated for all documents in the collection, and must always contain a string value.
 The value of the *_key* attribute for each